-- 171. There has been data collection on Roading Brook at a variety of sampling locations since 1989.
-This data was retrieved from the Vermont Integrated Watershed Information System.
-The most recent data, collected in 2014 in the headwaters, were as follows: Conductivity 57.9 umho/cm; pH of 7.67; <2 mg/l Chloride; Total nitrogen 0.38 (ug/L); total phosphorus 9.03 (ug/L); and turbidity levels of 0.2 NTU. - 172.
-Slightly further downstream on the Roaring Brook a site was sampled in 2016.
-The water chemistry parameter and values were: chloride 74.0 mg/L, conductivity 437.6 (umho/cm), nitrogen 0.5 (mg/L), phosphorus 9.4 (ug/L) and turbidity of 0.2 (NTU).
+- 171. Data has been collected on Roaring Brook at a variety of sampling locations since 1989.
+This data was retrieved from the Vermont Integrated Watershed Information System and reviewed.
+The most recent sampling event occurred in 2014 in the headwaters.
+The water chemistry parameters measured and corresponding values were: Conductivity 57.9 umho/cm; pH of 7.67; <2 mg/l Chloride; Total nitrogen 0.38 (ug/L); total phosphorus 9.03 (ug/L); and turbidity levels of 0.2 NTU. - 172.
+Slightly further downstream on Roaring Brook, a site was sampled in 2016.
+The water chemistry parameters measured and corresponding values were: chloride 74.0 mg/L, conductivity 437.6 (umho/cm), nitrogen 0.5 (mg/L), phosphorus 9.4 (ug/L) and turbidity of 0.2 (NTU).

-173. On the Ottauquechee River downstream of the intake at Rabeck Rd. numerous sampling occasions have occurred between 2010 and 2016.
-Except for 2012 the site was visited at least 5 times.
+173. Downstream of the intake on the Ottauquechee, numerous sampling events have occurred between 2010 and 2016.
 A summary of those metrics is provided below: